inspire-eu-validation/view-service/iso-19128/at42-getcapabilities-layer-default-style.md

 * Send a getCapabilities request to the service endpoint.
 Into the response:

-  * For each Layer element:
+  * For each named [Layer](#layer) element:

     If the INSPIRE Data Specification defines a default style for the harmonised layer,

-      * Check that the [Name](#name1) of one of the Style elements provided for the layer is equal to the name of the default style defined in the Data Specification.
+      * Check that the [Style Name](#styleName1) of one of the [Style](#style) elements provided in the layer itself or inhereted from a parent layer is equal to the name of the default style defined in the Data Specification.

-    If it is not defined a default style for that harmonised layer name in the Theme INSPIRE Data Specification, the test passes.
+    If a default style for that harmonised layer name is not defined in the Theme INSPIRE Data Specification, the test passes.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.4.8, Requirement 42